Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

           Full Render.

-See :ref:`Rotate Edge <modeling-meshes-editing-edges_rotate>` for more information.
+See :ref:`Rotate Edge <modeling-meshes-editing-edges-rotate>` for more information.

 Normals
 -------

-See :ref:`Editing Normals <modeling-meshes-editing-normals_editing>` for more information.
+See :ref:`Editing Normals <modeling-meshes-editing-normals-editing>` for more information.